 How to Choose the Right BASE First Jump Course in 2026 (Twin Falls Guide)

-Choosing your first Intro to BASE jumping course is one of the most important decisions you’ll make in the sport.
+Choosing your First Jump Course (FJC) for BASE is one of the most important decisions you’ll make in the activity.
 A good course can set you up for safe, confident progression.
 A poor one can create bad habits that are hard to unlearn — or worse.

 In 2026, most serious training still happens in Twin Falls, Idaho at the Perrine Bridge.
 But not all courses are the same.
-Some focus on getting you your first jump as quickly as possible.
+Some focus on running you through a set curriculum as quickly as possible.
 Others emphasize building real skills, canopy control, and decision-making under pressure.

 Here’s exactly what to look for when comparing Intro to BASE courses — and why structured progression matters more than just “getting your first jump.”